Carola is an entrepreneur and freelance writer. She has worked in the business world as administrative support for many years.

 Manager.
 The title feels good.
 When you become a manager, you may suddenly feel empowered and ready to correct all the failings in your workplace.
 If you have risen through the ranks, your mind is teeming with solutions to problems that have plagued you for years.

-No matter how talented and well-suited you are to your position, however, you may make some mistakes, often with the best of intentions, in the beginning.
+No matter how talented and well-suited you are to your position, however, you may make some mistakes in the beginning, often with the best of intentions.

-Micromanaging: Managers are tempted to establish their authority by flexing their administrative muscles.
-They may feel pressured by their superiors to ensure the team works well and successfully completes tasks.
+Managers are tempted to establish their authority by flexing their administrative muscles.
+They may feel pressured by their superiors to ensure the team works well and completes tasks successfully.
 They may turn to micromanaging to feel in control.
-Employees resent this management style.
-Managers hate to have someone always looking over their shoulders and telling them what to do.
+Employees may resent this management style.
+Employees hate to have someone always looking over their shoulders and telling them what to do.
 Employees may resent the intrusions and turn against their managers.